bretth/auth0d/README.rst

 Warning
 --------

 This is alpha quality software.
-It was written to migrate users from a Django 1.4 project onto Auth0 but it is unlik
+It was written to migrate some users from a Django 1.4 project onto Auth0 but it is unlikely to get much love beyond this singular task; nonetheless others may find it useful.

 Introduction
 ------------